zdrive/aws-iot-button-php/README.md

 5. Using a text editor, open file "_settings.php" and update:
   -- MySQL Host, Login, Password, DB Name, IoT Button S/N

-6. Using a text editor, open "iot_button_click.php" and uncomment the line that respresents your time zone
+6. Using a text editor, open "iot_button_click.php" and uncomment the line that represents your time zone
   -- This step is optional, but important to get accurate results

 7. Using a text editor, open "index.php" and update the interval:
   -- Line 35: `setInterval(check,3000);`
-  -- Interval is milleseconds, so 3000 = 3 seconds
+  -- Interval is milliseconds, so 3000 = 3 seconds
   -- This step is optional
   -- Three seconds (3000) is fast enough for testing purposes
   -- Use a longer interval (e.g., 30000 for 30 seconds) to reduce the script's footprint in your website stats